-- 1.1 Dartford Borough Council is committed to preventing slavery and human trafficking in its corporate activities, and to ensuring its supply chains are free from slavery and human trafficking. - 1.2 This Modern Anti-slavery and Human Trafficking Statement sets out the Council's actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business, and its supply chains. - 1.3 This Modern Anti-slavery and Human Trafficking Statement relates to actions and activities during the financial year 1 April 2020 to 31 March 20211.
+- 1.1 Dartford Borough Council is committed to preventing slavery and human trafficking in its corporate activities, and to ensuring its supply chains are free from slavery and human trafficking. - 1.2 The Modern Slavery Act 2015 requires the Council to prepare a Modern Antislavery and Human Trafficking Statement sets out the Council's actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business, and its supply chains. - 1.3 This Modern Anti-slavery and Human Trafficking Statement relates to actions and activities during the financial year 1 April 2024 to 31 March 2025.